anshtya/NewsApp/README.md

 # NewsApp

 News app created using Kotlin.
-This app uses NewsAPI for displaying and searching news and saving news articles for offline reading.
+This app uses NewsAPI for displaying and searching news and bookmark news articles.

 ## Installation